-Writing effective emails isn’t hard, but you do need to make sure that you follow a few guidelines if you want to be taken seriously by the recipients of your emails.
+Writing effective emails isn’t hard, but you must follow a few guidelines if you want to be taken seriously by the recipients of your emails.
 Follow these do’s and don’ts to write effective emails that will get your message across successfully and send your reader on their way happy and satisfied with your work.
-This guide on writing effective emails will walk you through the necessary steps to get your points across clearly and professionally in the shortest amount of time possible.
+This guide on writing effective emails will walk you through the steps to get your points across clearly and professionally in the shortest time possible.

-A lot of people are scared to write emails because they think they have to be formal or follow a rigid template.
+Many people are scared to write emails because they think they must be formal or follow a rigid template.
 Well, you don’t!
 There are a few simple rules you should keep in mind when writing an email:

 – Use short paragraphs (seven sentences) and bullet points when possible.